 I graduated in 2007 with a PhD in Ecology from Pennsylania State University (PSU), where I researched metabolic responses of microorganisms to changes in temperature.
 Since then, I’ve been researching new topics (fungal pathogen interactions with a variety of plant hosts and sustainable dairy cropping systems) and teaching ecology at a variety of institutions, both large and small.
 I’ve consistently done both of these things because I am passionate about teaching and mentoring, and my long-term goal is to find a faculty position at a small liberal arts college, where I will balance both on a daily basis.

-- I am also currently a post-doctoral researcher and manager for a large sustainable dairy cropping systems project at Penn State University.
+- I am also a research associate and manager for a large sustainable dairy cropping systems project at Penn State University.
 The 14 faculty, 6 graduate students, numerous undergraduates, and myself are testing the systems we designed to minimize inputs, such as fertilizers, fossil fuels, and pesticides, while maximizing agronomic production and profitability.
 Check out our website: http://cropsoil.psu.edu/research/cropping-systems.